cta-observatory/ctapipe/docs/ctapipe_api/tools/index.rst

 1. make a subclass of `ctapipe.core.Tool`
 2. define any user-configurable parameters of the tool
 3. register *all* configurable `ctapipe.core.Component` classes
-   that you want to be configured via the the Tool via its ``classes`` attribute
+   that you want to be configured via the Tool via its ``classes`` attribute
 4. use the ``aliases`` attribute to promote any parameters from one of the sub-Components to a high-level a command-line parameter (they can still be specified using the advanced command-line command